magpiemodel/magpiemodel.github.io/_tutorials/t12_changeInputs.md

-The input data for MAgPIE is prepared by a set of pre-processing routines that take the data from original sources (e.g. FAO, LPJmL…), execute additional calculations and convert it to the required MAgPIE parameter format (MADRaT).
+The input data for MAgPIE is prepared by a set of pre-processing routines that take the data from original sources (e.g. FAO, LPJmL…), execute additional calculations and convert it to the required MAgPIE parameter format.
 These pre-processing routines are not accessible as open source at the moment.
 A user is instead provided with a ready-made inputs that are necessary for the model execution.